 Deaf Education Teacher

-Ghana is one of the friendliest and most peaceful countries in West Africa.
-Ghana is known for her stable democracy, forward-looking development, beautiful beaches, rich culture, and hospitable people.
+Ghana is located in West Africa, and is known for having a stable democracy and forward-looking approach to development.
 Ghana is a diverse country with different tribes and over 70 languages throughout the sixteen regions, co-existing harmoniously.
-Welcoming visitors is a point of cultural identity.
-Hosting visitors is the ultimate expression of Ghanaian culture.
+Welcoming visitors is a point of cultural identity; Hosting visitors is the ultimate expression of Ghanaian culture.
 Acknowledging the presence of another human being by greeting them, honors their existence.
 In the local communities, visitors will be welcomed into families and quickly be made to feel at home.
-Ghana is Peace Corps’ oldest post, hosting nearly 5,000 volunteers since the Agency’s first cohort departed in 1961.
+Ghana is the Peace Corps’ oldest post, hosting nearly 5,000 volunteers since the Agency’s first cohort departed in 1961.

 The broad goals of the Education project in Ghana are two-fold:

-Ghanaian students in Junior High School, Senior High School and Schools for the Deaf will demonstrate improved capacity in Math, Science, or Art, respectively, through demonstrating increased content mastery and/or critical thinking.
+• Increasing Student Capacity: Ghanaian students in Junior High School, and Schools for the Deaf will demonstrate improved capacity in Math, Science, or Art, respectively, through demonstrating increased content mastery and/or critical thinking.

-Ghanaian students will demonstrate improved leadership qualities due to their schools increased capacity to provide a quality educational environment, through expanded use of capital and material educational resources, improved student confidence, motivation and/or leadership through extracurricular activities, engagement in communities of practice for professional development and broadened community support for schools and learning.
+• Building School Capacity: Ghanaian students will demonstrate improved leadership qualities due to their schools’ increased capacity to provide a quality educational environment, through expanded use of capital and material educational resources, improved student confidence, motivation and/or leadership through extracurricular activities, engagement in communities of practice for professional development and broadened community support for schools and learning.

-Peace Corps Ghana promotes gender awareness and girls’ education and empowerment.
-You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ self-confidence, while remaining respectful of Ghanaian culture and norms.
+Peace Corps/Ghana promotes gender awareness and girls’ education and empowerment.
+You will receive training on gender challenges in Ghana and you will have the opportunity to implement gender-related activities that are contextually appropriate.
+During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.
+Volunteers receive training on how to tell success stories and report numeric/statistical data to Peace Corps.

 COVID-19 Volunteer Activities